JessicaSou/90s-nostalgia/README.md

   - Change text color to `white`
   - Adjust style of text to be `italic`

-18. Select element with the class of `icon`
+18. Select element with the class of `icon`(done?)
   - Apply an appropriate display property value so that you are able to add padding
   - Add padding to the top and bottom with the value of `2em` and set the left and right value to `0`

-19. Select the images within the element with the class of `.icon`
+19. Select the images within the element with the class of `.icon`(done?)
   - Change width to be 260px
   - float the element to the left
   - Give some space to the right of the image with margin set to `2em`

-20. Select the p that follows the last fashion icon (Jennifer Aniston)
+20. Select the p that follows the last fashion icon (Jennifer Aniston) (done?)
   - Clear the left float so that things display as they should and do not overlap

 21. There is an unfinished section called Feature Articles.
-Select the element with the class of `.featured-articles`
+Select the element with the class of `.featured-articles`(done?)
   - Set it to not display on the page at all

-22. Select footer
+22. Select footer(done?)
   - Change background color to black
   - Change text color to white

-23. Select the p inside footer
+23. Select the p inside footer(done?)
   - Make sure it is contained using the class of `wrapper`
   - Ajust alignment to be centered
   - Add padding to the top and bottom with the value of `8px` and set the left and right value to `0`